GREATER MANCHESTER WOMEN’S FOOTBALL LEAGUE DIVISION ONE

 North West Women’s Regional Football League Division One

 Geography makes Level 6 a bit fiddly.
 We could be in the Northern, Central or Southern division.
-Accrington Stanley, Wigan Athletic, or Macclesfield.
+Think Accrington Stanley, Wigan Athletic, or Macclesfield.

 North West Women’s Regional Football League Premier Division